wellcomecollection/docs/rfcs/025-concepts_enricher/README.md

 ### Outstanding questions

 - Are the `concepts` and `works` pipelines (beyond the merger) separate, or the same?
-- How hard will it be to check for existing concepts in the second inferrer task?
+- How hard will it be to check for existing concepts in the second enricher task?
 Is neo4j / a similarly graphy DB the best candidate for the store it queries?
 - How often will concepts be updated if the works are unchanged?
 How often do we need to check for updates in external authorities?
-- The inferrer relies on making a lot of requests to external APIs?
+- The enricher relies on making a lot of requests to external APIs?
 How slow/expensive is this going to be, and how can those be optimised?
 - How should concepts be attached to works?
 Probably denormalised across the whole catalogue index, but how do they get there?
 Updater?
 Pub sub?
 A loop all the way back to the recorder?
 A new recorder?
 - What do we use as a source identifier?
 In cases where concepts come pre-labeled with external authority IDs, this is fairly simple, but in cases where we only have a rough label which is subject to change, becomes much more difficult.